JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 What to know about all of the international airports in New York City

-JFK is a huge international airport located at the southeastern edge of NYC in Queens, right where Queens (NYC proper) meets the border with the rest of Long Island, NY.
-To figure out if JFK is best for your flight, consider if you’re okay with taking a very long subway ride to where you are staying, having someone pick you up, or taking a rather expensive taxi ride into Manhattan or points west.
+JFK (John F. Kennedy International Airport) is a huge international airport located at the southeastern edge of NYC in Queens, right where Queens (NYC proper) meets the border with the rest of Long Island, NY.
+I’ve flown through JFK for international trips to Europe, Asia and beyond.
+To figure out if JFK is best for your flight, consider if you’re okay with taking a very long subway ride to where you are staying, having someone pick you up, or taking a rather expensive taxi ride into Manhattan.

-LGA (LaGuardia) is a smaller airport with a recently-redone terminal and the other terminals being kind of old.
-LGA is located at the northwestern end of Queens, close to Elmhust and Astoria.
+LGA (LaGuardia) is a smaller (mostly domestic) airport with 2 recently-redone terminals.
+The other terminals are dated and old.
+LGA is located at the northwestern end of Queens, close to Elmhurst and Astoria.
 It is the closest airport to Manhattan.
-It’s good to consider if being near Manhattan is best for your flight.
+I use LGA most often for domestic flights, especially when I’m staying in Manhattan.
+It’s good to consider if being near Manhattan is best for your flight, and if you are flying domestically.

-EWR (Newark Airport) is a huge international airport located 25 minutes west of Manhattan and is ideal if you’re staying in Manhattan, or really anywhere, including New Jersey during your trip.
-Newark Airport is not located on the NYC subway, but it is easily accessible via NJ Transit commuter train, making it a great airport to choose if you wish to travel by mass transit and avoid taxis, Ubers and Lyfts!
+EWR (Newark International Airport) is a huge international airport located 25 minutes west of Manhattan.
+It is in New Jersey.
+I’ve found EWR to be ideal if you’re staying in Manhattan, or especially if you’ll be based in New Jersey during your trip.
+Newark Airport is not located on the NYC subway, but it is easily accessible via NJ Transit commuter trains.
+This makes it a great airport to choose if you wish to travel by mass transit and avoid taxis, Ubers and Lyfts!

 Planning your trip to NYC soon?
 Use our insider guide to the best and worst times to visit NYC so that you know before you go.
 If you’re wondering is NYC safe?
 Well, we got you covered there as well.